-Compost Holes: A Cheap & Easy Way to Enrich Your Soil
+Compost Holes: A Cheap and Easy Way to Enrich Your Soil

 With in-ground composting, you can enrich the soil in your garden without bins, piles, or pitchforks.
-You won't even need Red Wigglers (the Cadillac of worms).
+You won't even need red wigglers (the Cadillac of worms).
+So, what will you need?

 Reasons to Hole Compost